-About Demo History Future Team Invest Media
+About Frontier Live core Demo History Future Team Invest Media

 Structurally ternary substrate · standard binary CMOS